anthonypiccolo/markdown-cv/index.md

 *Role: Group SEM Analyst*

 In my role as Group SEM Analyst I lead and executed the strategy for performance marketing activities across CRG brands.
-I had particular focus on acquisition via Paid Seearch channels and during my time in this position I worked with stakeholders from brands directly.
+I had particular focus on acquisition via Paid Search channels and during my time in this position I worked with stakeholders from brands directly.

 - Restructure of accounts to align with industry standards / best practice
 - Performance reporting